MrRowey/website-news/README.md

   - [jekyll-transcode-image-filters](https://github.com/Garanas/jekyll-transcode-image-filters): Plugin to help with converting images to browser friendly formats
   - [jekyll-icalendar-feed](https://github.com/Garanas/jekyll-icalendar-feed): Plugin to help with generating an iCalendar (RFC5545) feed of our content

+- [Web Share API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Share_API): A browser API that makes it easier to share content
+- [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API): A browser API that makes it easier to copy content to the clipboard.
+This is used as a fallback if the Web Share API is not available.

 ### CI/CD

 - [Node Package Manager](https://nodejs.org/en/download/package-manager)